Vious/leetcode_practice/problem51-100/Readme.md

 Problem 58.
 (Length of Last Word), back counting (faster), or string split.

 Problem 59.
 (Spiral Matrix II), counting version of Problem 54.
 (Spiral Matrix).

+Problem 60.
+(Permutation Sequence), acutally, we can think about that if k < (n - 1)!, then the first one must be 1, and if k < (n - 2), then the second digit would be 2...
+So we can,
+- Use an initial initStr with "123456...n", then find idx = k / fact[n - 1], set result += initStr[idx]
+- Remove initStr[idx] from initStr, k mod fact[n - 1], n--.